creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-04-24-TransformerInterpretability.md

 Current techniques to interpret transformers' predictions suffer from various issues:
 - Limited to specific subsets of operations/layers allowed (e.g. no negative values);
 - Simplistic assumptions (e.g. linear combination of attention across network) regarding attention computation;
-- Methods are class-agnostic in practice, meaning their output won't really depending on the class, even for methods which in theory take into account class information.
+- Methods are class-agnostic in practice, meaning their output won't really change depending on the class, even for methods which in theory take into account class information.

 # Methods
 The method proposed by the authors falls under the umbrella of *attribution propagation* methods, which are justified